How to Get Rid of Christmas Tree Bugs and Spiders

 Please tell us what to do!

-Ahh, Christmas, the time when people around the world celebrate a number of religious festivals, many of which include a tree.
+Ahh, Christmas!
+The time when people around the world celebrate a number of religious festivals, many of which include a tree.
 Christmas trees have been around for a long time and even predate Christianity.

 This long history, as well as an innate desire to connect with nature, lead millions of people to use live trees each year as opposed to artificial ones.
 But along with live trees come live bugs.
-Keep reading to learn how to get rid of the bugs and spiders that come free with your new Christmas tree.

 See Also: How to Get Rid of Relatives (and Uninvited House Guests)